AaltoSciComp/scicomp-docs/training/kickstart/intro.rst

 We don't have time to cover everything
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 * This is just a fact - sorry.
+* We aim to give a summary, you are smart enough to follow up later
 * You can review later
 * Talk with collaborators and make your own study network